EmumbaOrg/postgres-invoice-pilot/docs/workshop/docs/02-Setup/07-Setup-Dev-Env.md

 ## Create `.env` file

 Configuration values, such as connection string and endpoints, that allow your application to interact with Azure services are hosted in an Azure App Configuration service.
 To enable your application to retrieve these values, you must provide it with the endpoint of that service.
-You will use a `.env` file to host the endpoint as an environment variable, which will allow you to run the Woodgrove API locally.
+You will use a `.env` file to host the endpoint as an environment variable, which will allow you to run the Invoice Pilot API locally.
 The `.env` file will be created within the `src\api\app` folder of the project.

 1. In VS Code, navigate to the `src\api\app` folder in the **Explorer** panel.